incubyte/incubyte.github.io/content/blog/product-roadmap-with-azure-devops.md

 We have been using Azure DevOps for almost three years, and this is how we define product roadmaps with Azure DevOps (ADO).

-- ADO offers a default product roadmap feature.
+- ADO offers features such as Epic Roadmap and Feature Timeline.
 	You can access the roadmap feature by navigating the backlogs or boards.

 - In ADO, stakeholders can create roadmaps using queries, tags, and proper definitions of features and associating stories.

 ## Step-by-Step Guide on How to Define Product Roadmaps using Azure DevOps

-1. Create features that are high-level and label them with tags.
+- Create high-level Epics with Features under it.

-   Tags are essential as they differentiate different high-level features from each other.
+	Features can be labelled with tags.
+Tags are best suited for work allocation and they differentiate different high-level features from each other.

-1. Add child links to each feature called stories.
+- Each Feature will have corresponding User Stories as child links.

    	These stories are achievable goals in the short term.
-Stories prioritized for release will have the 'Release' tag.
+Stories prioritized for release will be set with a 'Production Release Date' field.

+- Another way to track work items is using the sprint view.

+	Filtering on the sprint view is an efficient way to look at tasks.

 1. Create a new query where the work item type is 'Feature,' and the tag is the common tag you want to filter with.
     This query is our initial filter to get all of the related features of the team.